submorphic/Modern-Fullstack-Serverless-/Ch4.md

 This app will also persist user state, so if they refresh the app or navigate away from it and come back, they will stay signed in.

+## Introduction to Amazon Cognito

+Amazon Cognito is a fully managed identity service from AWS.
+Cognito allows for simple and secure user sign-up, sign-in, access control, and user identity management.
+Cognito scales to millions of users and also supports sign-in with social identity providers, such as Facebook, Google, and Amazon.
+It is also free for the first 50,000 users of any app.